Made in Australia

 Ingredients of traditional Papadums / Papads.

-Absolute Basic Ingredients for a plain Papadum or Papad are:
+Absolute Basic Ingredients for a plain Papadum or Papadum are:

 Moong Dal, Udad Dal, Salt, Condiments Edible Oil and water.